Fiat Panda hatchback review

 - Not great on the motorway

-The Fiat Panda offers a more practical and utilitarian alternative to the Fiat 500 city car, but it was launched back in 2012, so it’s beginning to look and feel quite dated compared to its major rivals.
+The Fiat Panda is a more practical and utilitarian alternative to the Fiat 500 city car.
+However, given it was launched back in 2012, the Fiat Panda is starting to look and feel dated compared to major rivals.

 Those considering the Panda will also have plenty of alternatives to choose from in its class.
-There’s the Volkswagen up!, along with the likes of the Peugeot 108, Hyundai i10 and Kia Picanto – all closely matched on price and specifications.
+There’s the Volkswagen up!, Peugeot 108, Hyundai i10 and Kia Picanto – all of these cars are closely matched on price and specifications.
 The Dacia Sandero Stepway is also a more spacious alternative with raised SUV-esque styling.
-There’s also a raft of electric superminis are also now on the scene, including the Honda e and MINI Electric.
-The Panda does offer a slightly different take on proceedings, with an upright shape giving plenty of space inside and a light and airy feel, while it also has a certain Italian charm about it.
+There’s also a raft of electric superminis now on the scene, including the Fiat 500, Honda e and MINI Electric.
+That said, the Panda does offer a slightly different take to rivals with its upright shape providing plenty of space and an airy feel inside.

-The Panda’s conventional petrol engine was replaced with a mild-hybrid petrol drivetrain in 2020, but it's still not especially efficient.
-The larger 1.2-litre was the least powerful of the pair, producing 68bhp.
-The newer 1.0-litre three-cylinder engine with mild-hybrid assistance produces 70bhp compared with the discontinued 1.2-litre engine’s 68bhp, you still have to use all its power just to keep up with traffic.
-There's also a Panda 4x4 that we reviewed separately.
+The Panda’s conventional petrol engine was replaced with a mild-hybrid petrol drivetrain in 2020, but it’s still not particularly efficient.
+While the newer 1.0-litre three-cylinder engine with mild-hybrid assistance produces 70bhp compared with the discontinued 1.2-litre engine’s 68bhp, you still have to use all its power just to keep up with traffic.
+There was also a Panda 4x4 that we reviewed separately.

 The mild hybrid system is a 12-volt starter generator that can harvest energy as the Panda slows down, storing it in a small battery and then re-deploying it to give the engine a small boost, or help the stop and start system work more effectively in traffic.

 The Panda has been designed to excel in the city, and it shows, with light steering and supple suspension that soaks up potholes.
 A tall roofline makes visibility excellent, but the car’s shape also means that at higher speeds you experience crosswinds more than in less upright vehicles – the more compact Volkswagen up! feels more stable on the motorway, for example.